sergshadrap/Soil-I2c-Sensor/README.md

 The measurement are very voltage dependable.Due to battery discharging the figures might changing dramatically.For this issue i'm using two lagrange approximations.
 I have plot two graphs - the first empiric values of capacity changes during the voltage, the second - soil humidity evaluation through the capacity and kind of soil.
 But still... the more stable power gives more stable results.
 That's why i'm using MCP1700 LDO in my circuit.
+I still have to rack my brain over temperature compensation , but turns out that it highly correlated with real soil structure and water content.

 Battery_Voltage - Mpp analog device for battery voltage reporting. (device name UDN+_B) Soil_Humidity -   Mpp analog device for soil humidity reporting. (device name UDN+_H)